BeyondATC/BeyondATC_Wiki/docs/knowledge-base/live-traffic.md

 To use Live Traffic you need three things in place:

-1. **A Navigraph Unlimited subscription** — Live Traffic is powered by Navigraph's real-time traffic data, which is part of their **Unlimited** subscription.
+1. **A Navigraph Unlimited subscription** — Live Traffic is powered by Navigraph's near real-time traffic data, which is part of their **Unlimited** subscription.
 You can check your plan or upgrade on the [Navigraph website](https://navigraph.com).
 2. **Your Navigraph account linked to BeyondATC** — see below.
 3. **AI traffic models installed** — exactly like standard traffic, BeyondATC does **not** ship aircraft models.
 You need models from one of the supported sources:
     - FSLTL